-This popular region is well known for its World Heritage rock art, easy-to-access walks and lookouts, and colourful bird life.
+Kakadu’s popular Burrungkuy (Nourlangie) region is known for its World Heritage rock art, colourful birdlife and easy-to-access walks and lookouts.

-Burrungkuy (Nourlangie) rock art site is a must-stop on your journey through Kakadu.
-Take a stroll back in time through the shaded rock shelters to marvel at the World Heritage-listed art and discover how life used to be for Bininj.
-During the dry season you can catch ranger guided walks and talks here so check the What’s On guide.
+The Burrungkuy (Nourlangie) rock art site is a must-stop on your journey through Kakadu.
+Stroll through shaded rock shelters to marvel at the World Heritage-listed art and discover how life used to be for the Bininj.

-If you are looking for an easy, quiet walk through savanna woodlands and paperbark forest that surrounds a billabong teaming with bird life, Anbangbang Billabong is your answer.
+The Anbangbang Billabong walk is an easy, quiet loop through savanna woodlands and paperbark forest around a billabong teaming with birdlife.

 Nawurlandja Lookout offers views of the escarpment, Burrungkuy Rock and Anbangbang Billabong.
-It doesn’t matter if you are here at 8.30 in the morning or at sunset, Nawurlandja Lookout is impressive all year round.
-Looking across the savanna woodlands to where they meet the sheer cliff face of the Arnhem Land escarpment, gives you a scale of the grand size that is Kakadu.
+It doesn’t matter what time of year you visit – Nawurlandja is guaranteed to impress.
+Looking across the savanna woodlands to the sheer cliffs of the Arnhem Land escarpment gives you a sense of the grand scale of Kakadu.

-Another pleasant walk here is the 6 km Gubara Pools Walk.
-It covers savanna woodlands, paperbark forests and monsoon thickets.
-As you stroll past the ancient cliffs of the Arnhem Land escarpment look out for the different bird species congregating around the flowering eucalypts.
+Another pleasant walk is the 6 km Gubara Pools Walk, which takes in savanna woodlands, paperbark forests and monsoon thickets.
+As you stroll past the ancient cliffs of the Arnhem Land escarpment, look out for the many different bird species congregating around the flowering eucalypts.
 The Gubara Pools Walk is open most of the year but is most popular during the tropical summer.

 Please note: swimming is not permitted due to the risk of crocodiles.

-Muirella Park is a quiet out-of-the-way campground with showers and toilets.
-If you have a boat 3.8 metres or bigger, go fishing on Djarradjin Billabong to catch barramundi and saratoga.
-The billabong is also a fantastic place to spot birds and crocodiles while you are there.
+Muirella Park is a quiet, out-of-the-way campground with showers and toilets.
+If you have a boat of at least 3.8 metres, you can go fishing on Djarradjin Billabong to catch barramundi and saratoga.
+The billabong is also a fantastic place to spot birds and crocodiles.

 Burrungkuy region map